Damocles-fr/Jellyfin-DetailsGroupItems-Extended/README.md

 Optional: On click external links are resolved automatically by parsing the available provider IDs, ensuring that each row opens the correct destination depending on media type and context.
 country   → IMDb Locations page (imdb.com/title/{imdbId}/locations/)
-awards    → IMDb Awards page OR TMDb Awards page (TMDb only for movies, if configured)
+awards    → IMDb Awards page or TMDb Awards page (TMDb only for movies, if configured)
 boxoffice → Box Office Mojo page (boxofficemojo.com/title/{imdbId})

 <img src="Screenshot.png" width="600">